-Laughing at someone who is obese is a form of bullying and discrimination no different from ostracizing people who are a different color than you, a different gender, a different sexual orientation, a different denomination, or even another species entirely.
+Yet this escalation — actually firing off audible chuckles at someone who is obese — is in fact a form of violent bullying and discrimination little different from ostracizing people who are a different color than you, a different gender, a different sexual orientation, or even another species entirely.

 1. Realize you’re looking at a human being.
 Humans come in all shapes, colors, and sizes.
 What’s funny about one that’s just slightly larger?
 Do you laugh at those that are a different color than you?
 Taller?
 In wheelchairs?
 The ones that have arms that are too long for their bodies?
 Hair that is too short?
 This is just one aspect of her entire being and it should hold no significance to you.